 How to change location in the VR mode?

-You need to gaze at a chosen destination place to activate a timer and teleport to the place.
+If you use a device without a VR controller (for example Cardboard), you need to gaze at a chosen destination place to activate a timer and teleport to the place.

 For a desktop VR experience you can also use numeric keys (1-9) to teleport to predefined views in the scene.